aelobdog/dynar/README.md

   2. ```ARRAY_NAME.push(value) //adds the "value" to the end of the array```

   3. ```ARRAY_NAME.remove(index) //deletes the value stored at that index in the array.```

-     Be warned that deleting only resets the value at that index to 0, it does not truly delete the value.
-This WILL be fixed later.

   4. ```ARRAY_NAME.insert(value, index)```

-     Be warned that inserting only sets the value at that index to "value", it does not truly insert the value.
-This WILL be fixed later.

   5. ```ARRAY_NAME.removeN(value, N) // deletes the first N instances of the "value" from the array.```

-  Be warned that deleting only resets the value at that index to 0, it does not truly delete the value.
-This WILL be fixed later.

 If you want any particular feature to be added to the next release, please let me know !